electronicvisions/brainscales2-demos/common_nightly_calibration.rst

 A default calibration is generated for every setup every night.
-We save the nightly calibration in two variables such that we can use it later when we define our neuronal network.
+We save the nightly calibration in a variable such that we can use it later when we define our experiment.

 .. code:: ipython3